mwolf-net/number-obfuscator/README.md

 ### Prerequisites

 To generate images with the script, you need to have *TeX* installed; specifically, the *texi2dvi* program.
-On Ubuntu, you can install this with `sudo apt-get install texinfo`.
+On Ubuntu, you can install this with `sudo apt-get install texinfo texlive`.

 To generate pictures in .png format, you also need the *convert* program, which you can install with `sudo apt-get install imagemagick`.